-The transient nature of our student population (80 students leave and 80 new students arrive each year on average), and issues related to attendance, tardiness, and levels of home support are having an effect on our results related to First Nation's student achievement.
+The transient nature of our student population (estimated 80-90 students will leave and 90-110 new students will arrive this year), and issues related to attendance, tardiness, and levels of home support are having an effect on our results related to First Nation's student achievement.

-- Many of our programs, including our First Nation Support Workers, First Nation Literacy Support Teachers, volunteer teams, homework club, student teachers, church support teams, Community Project Coordinator, Community Services Association, North Shore Neighbourhood House Outreach Workers combine to motivate and support many of our needy students.
+Many of our programs, including our First Nation Support Workers, First Nation Literacy Support Teachers, volunteer teams, homework club, student teachers, church support teams, Community Project Coordinator, Community Services Association, North Shore Neighbourhood House Outreach Workers combine to motivate and support many of our needy students.
 The supports assist us in meeting our target goals.